blakeblackshear/frigate/docs/docs/guides/getting_started.md

 ### Step 1: Configure the MQTT server (Optional)

-Use of a functioning MQTT server is optional for frigate, but required for the home assistant integration.
+Use of a functioning MQTT server is optional for Frigate, but required for the home assistant integration.
 Start by adding the mqtt section at the top level in your config:

 If using mqtt:
 ```yaml